 Flapless implant placement was performed 6 months later.
 The implant supported restoration was completed 1-year ago.

-Patient suffered a traumatic injury at 12 yrs of age.
+Patient suffered a traumatic injury at age 12.
 Five implants were placed during his early 20’s that subsequently failed.
-Implants were removed and repeated bone grafting procedures were unsuccessful, resulting in inadequate bone volume for implant placement and heavy scar formation.
+Implants were removed and repeated bone grafting procedures were unsuccessful, resulting in inadequate bone volume for implants and heavy scar formation.
 Patient was eventually referred to our office for augmentation of the severely maxillary anterior residual ridge.

 S.M.A.R.T.
 VERTICAL & HORIZONTAL AUGMENTATION

-Performed in a single office procedure, with no flaps, tenting screws or membranes.
-Sufficient bone volume was achieved to allow future placement of multiple implants.
+Performed in a single office procedure using local anesthesia and two small incisions.
+No flaps, no tenting screws and no membranes were utilized.
+Sufficient horizontal and vertical bone volume was achieved to allow future placement of multiple implants.

 Implants were placed 9 months following the S.M.A.R.T. bone graft.
-Bone in vertically grafted areas was hard and all sites exhibited excellent implant primary stability.
+Bone in the vertically grafted areas was hard to drill through the osteotomy process.
+All implants exhibited excellent primary stability.

 With the patient's authorization, a specimen was harvested during the osteotomy preparation for implant on site #9(21) and sent for histologic analysis.